daelmo/LibgdxTestground/README.md

 * grit for traversability is implemented
 * settings are loaded from a properties file
 * implements stats for a person: walkingSpeed, hunger and hungerRate
-* implement state machine for actor : dead, unconscious, working, sleeping
+* implement personState machine for actor : dead, unconscious, working, sleeping
 * implemented straight path finding
 * implemented dumb task scheduler for an person
 * loading names for characters from JSON-file, assigning one randomly